Table of contents

 The rate gives a general sense of employment trends and tells us how engaged the population is with the job market.
 A falling rate might signal discouragement or retirement, while a rising one might reflect optimism and more people seeking jobs.

-• Total Nonfarm Payroll Employment: Increased by 228,000 in March, surpassing the average monthly gain of 158,000 over the prior 12-month period.
+• Total Non-farm Payroll Employment: Increased by 177,000 in April (roughly in line with the average monthly gain of 152,000 over the prior 12 months).

 Together, these figures indicate a stable labor market, with consistent employment growth and participation rates.